daifoundation/oasis-direct-proxy/README.md

 - `internal` - When you see this modifier, it means that the function and/or state variable can only be accessed internally (i.e. from within the current contract or contracts deriving from it).

 ---

 ### sellAllAmount

-**Summary:** `sellAllAmount` is used to exchange `ERC-20 token` for `ERC-20 token`.
-When triggering an ERC-20 for ERC-20 exchange, the `payAmt` is sent to `this` contract from the caller.
-After this occurs, the `otc` contract can ensure that there is enough allowance in the `payToken` to do transfers on behalf of `this` contract.
+**Summary:** `sellAllAmount` is used when triggering an ERC-20 for ERC-20 exchange, where the `payAmt` is sent to this contract from the caller.
+After that, the `otc` contract is guaranteed to have enough allowance in the `payToken` to do transfers on behalf of `this` contract.
 The next step is to proceed and sell the `payToken`.
 Lastly, the transfer occurs for the `buyAmt` to the caller.

 **Arguments:**